 Sasha Olsen is a 10-year-old author, environmental activist, ballroom dancer, bookworm, pianist, and enjoys anything artistic.
 She always finds new hobbies and things to do, which usually ends up in her trying to juggle everything.
 She lives with her family in Bal Harbour, Florida, where she also spearheads the conservation movement “I Want My Ocean Back.”
 Legends From Mom’s Closet is her first book.

-*articles may contain affiliate links* We have been sent books below in exchange for our honest review.
+Enter disclaimer text We have been sent books below in exchange for our honest review.
 All opinions are our own.

 What We’re Reading: February 13

 A Couch for Llama by Leah Gilbert

 What happens when a family loses their couch on their way home from a furniture store and a llama discovers it?
 Good thing it’s comfy…will the family get their couch back or will llama feel all the sads?
 You’ll have to read this one to find out!

 (We love the adorable illustrations in this book by greeting card designer and author Leah Gilbert.
 That couch sure looks comfy!)

 Nature’s Lullaby Fills the Night by Dee Leone, Illustrated by Bali Engel